 As we all know that when we take out a home mortgage to finance the purchase of our dream home, we have to pay the bank back in monthly payment plus interest.

 On a fixed interest mortgage, the monthly payment will be the same throughout the loan term.
 If your mortgage term is 15 years, your monthly payment will be the same for each of the monthly payments.
 The same goes for a 30-year term mortgage.

 However, many people don't understand how the underlying monthly payments work.
-At the beginning of a mortgage term, most money is paying towards the interest with little money to pay down principal.
+At the beginning of a mortgage term, most money is paid towards the interest with little money to pay down principal.
 The money that goes into paying down principal gradually increases as time passes.
 On a 30-year term, it could take a decade or more before principal payments exceed interest payments each month.

 By looking at an amortization schedule, you will learn exactly how much your money is paying towards interest and principal for each payment.

 There are many ways that you can pay off your mortgage early.
 You can use biweekly payments instead of monthly payments.
 By using biweekly payments, you are essentially making one extra payment each year.

 You can also make one-time payments at the end of the year if you get a bonus from your company or receive money from your tax returns.
 You can also set up extra payments to pay extra for each payment, such as $200 more on top of your monthly payments.